TweaveTech/django_huey_dump_db/README.md

    - psql %database_name% < %dump_path%

 Try to use first one and if it gives any errors try the second one.

+## Notes:

+- Assumtion is made that postgres used > 11 as --no-comment is used